rackerlabs/technical-blog/content/blog/2019/2019-11-11-fanatical-experience-means-a-win-for-customers-a-support-perspective/index.md

 One of the top strengths that we see most often in support is **learner**.
 Because of this, there is never a shortage of Rackers learning the newest technologies to assure that we remain at the front of technological advancements and assure a quality team with an amazing level of knowledge behind it to help its support.

 Because we love learning, we are always open to other Racker ideas, incorporating various perspectives and ways to view problems.
-This enables us to grow technically and professionally and thus offer a higher level of expertise for customers to provide a Fanatical experience.
+This enables us to grow technically and professionally and thus offer a higher level of expertise for customers to provide Fanatical Experience.

 ### Agility